Creating a design¶

 type: AXIStream

-mode: master
+mode: manager

 signals: